jsonnet-libs/jsonnet-training-course/_gen/lesson1.md

 'private' attributes as they exists the same space.
 To make the `name` parameter a required argument, an `error` is returned if it is not set in `_config`.

-This pattern is comparable to the `values.yaml` in Helm charts, however Jsonnet does not face the same limitations and as said before users can modify the final output after the fact either way.
+It is comparable to the `values.yaml` in Helm charts, however Jsonnet does not face the same limitations and as mentioned before users can modify the final output after the fact either way.

 ---